HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/smoke_grenade.md

 <Stub />

-The **Smoke Grenade** is a [Throwable](/throwables) added in the v0.15.0 "Yoinky Sploinky" update on Jan 14th, 2024.
+The **Smoke Grenade** is a [Throwable](/throwables) added in the v0.15.0 "Pulling the Pin" update on Jan 14th, 2024.
 Upon detonation, it releases clouds of smoke

 # Strategies